-A small ATC unit comprising a SATCO, three controllers and two FTE assistants provides air traffic control services at St. Mary's Airport throughout the published hours of operation.
-It is interesting and varied work made more demanding by the very nature of air operations to remote and unsheltered islands.
-An emergency call-out system enables air ambulance flights and military rescue services to use the airport on a 24-hour basis and satisfy the need to maintain a lifeline to the mainland.
+Our Air Traffic Control team provides services at St Mary's Airport throughout the published hours of operation.
+An emergency call-out system enables air ambulance flights and rescue services to use the airport on a 24-hour basis and satisfy the need to maintain a lifeline to the mainland.

 Over 90% of the operations are public transport flights, made by Islander and Twin-otter aircraft.
 These flights vary seasonally in frequency from 20 to 120 daily and generally operate below 4000ft in a narrow corridor of airspace that passes through a military flying area and links Lands End with the Islands.
 Close liaison is maintained with the radar units in the area and St. Mary's co-ordinate flights with these units (Culdrose or Newquay Radar) to ensure the safe operation of flights climbing out of the Corridor into the military area.